• Skip to main content

 But one of the most asked questions is Ansible or Python?

-Ansible is considered to be the tool of choice for most network engineers who are getting started with network programmability.
+Ansible for network automation is the tool of choice for most network engineers who are getting started with network programmability.

 Python is a general purpose programming language that is widely used across the world and has found a big following with network engineers and is now the programming language of choice for network automation.